Rainbow Loom

 Rainbow Loom is a plastic tool used to weave colorful rubber and plastic bands (called loom bands) into decorative items such as bracelets and charms.
 It was invented in 2010 by Cheong Choon Ng in Novi, Michigan.
+As of September 2014, Ng's company had sold over 8 million units worldwide, along with 40 million packets of rubber bands.

 Description

 The Rainbow Loom is a plastic pegboard measuring 2 in by 8 in.
 It has push pin-type pegs over which small, colored rubber bands are looped and pulled by a rainbow loom crochet hook.
 The resulting looped knots, known as Brunnian links, can be assembled on the loom into bracelets and other shapes.
 The Rainbow Loom kit includes the loom (the pegboard), a rainbow loom hook, 25 special C-shaped clips to connect both ends of the bracelet, and 600+ small rubber bands in assorted colors.